OWASP/HoneySAP/docs/user/services/saprouter.rst

     <action> := allow | deny
     <talk_mode> := raw | ni | any

-Target port accepts a range of ports to use.
-Target address accepts network ranges as per ``nmap``'s syntaxis if the ``netaddr`` library is present.
+Target port accepts a port range.
+Target address accepts an individual IPv4 address, a CIDR network, or SAProuter-style IPv4 wildcards such as ``127.0.0.*``.
+Matching is evaluated against the ordered rules; a large network or port range does not create connected clients or require every address/port pair to be materialized.

-First matching entry takes precedence and only one action/mode is allowed per IP/port pair.
+The first matching entry takes precedence.
+A permitted target still needs a reachable listener: for a virtual target, a ``ForwarderService`` can supply a raw TCP backend without exposing its own listener.

 ``route_table_filename``: